Groundwater Monitoring

 Based on the current understanding of these risks, the Report does not recommend any remediation works to either the Tamala Park site or to the Catalina Regional Council’s (CRC) land immediately north of the Tamala Park site.

-This view is consistent with the MRC’s internal risk assessment.
+This view is consistent with MRC’s internal risk assessment.

 Mandatory Auditor's Report.